emilyvertosick/Statistics-Course/docs/09-answers.md

 ##      0.55555555     -0.08888889
 ```

-This gives a p value of 0.057 and you might conclude that although the difference wasn't statistically significant, there was some evidence that the drug works.
+This gives a p-value of 0.057 and you might conclude that although the difference wasn't statistically significant, there was some evidence that the drug works.
 However, the t-test assumes that the data are independent.
 In the present case, this assumption does not hold: each patient contributes data from two wrists, and the pain scores from each wrist are correlated.
 There are several ways around the problem.
 The most obvious is to say: "These data are not independent, I am not going to analyze them.
 Call in a statistician."

 However, if you are really keen, you could try the following: